soraiavmv/simple-node-chat-server/README.md

 # to run the server
 node src/server/index.js

-# to run the client; you can run as many instances as you need
+# to run the client; the server can accept a maximum of 10 client connections
 node src/server/index.js
 ```